LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 please come and hug me;

-I'm tired of being alone,
+I'm tired of being alone.

-deprived from the loving

-my babe ripped me off from.
+&nbsp;

+Sanity is broken by snow;

+you, Mr Void,

+shattered my bones,

+asleep on the floor;

+I jumped from a rooftop;

+my body is long gone.

 &nbsp;